hashashin/hashashin.FxCommands/README.md

-Macro Deck 2 plugin for sending commands to the FiveM client console based on: https://github.com/EggRP/fxcommands
+Macro Deck 2 plugin for sending commands to the FiveM/RedM client console based on: https://github.com/EggRP/fxcommands